Assessment at Stretton Sugwas

 We view assessment as the starting point, not end point, for pupils’ learning.
 Continuous assessments are used by teachers to develop the next steps in pupils’ learning.
 Pupils then have an on-going dialogue about their ‘targets’.
 Written and oral feedback is used, including pupil self-assessment and peer assessment of pieces of work and work is planned against age related expectations and the ability of the children.

 Our aim is to give reliable information about how each child, and their class, is performing.
-To enable this we:
+To enable this we use a range of techniques depending on the subject: